 Active Shoes for Men and Women from Vionic

 If you take daily walks, walking shoes are the way to go.
 If you’re a jogger, trail runner, or distance runner, then running sneakers is your best bet.
 And if you do both, you might consider getting a pair of each.
-Not sure where to start?
-Vionic has an impressive selection of men’s and women’s walking shoes and active sneakers.
+Not sure where to start when choosing between walking vs. running shoes?
+Vionic has an impressive selection of men’s and women’s walking shoes and active sneakers built with Vio Motion technology.

 We carry lace-up walkers, as well as hook-and-loop strap styles.
 We’ve also got plenty of trainers, active sneakers, cross-training shoes, casual sneakers, and even tennis shoes made specifically for working on your feet.
 Aside from being supremely comfortable and supportive, our orthotic sneakers are totally stylish.